 You’ve already heard of versatile bridal mini dresses that can take brides from the altar to the reception.
 Now, designers are incorporating even more party-ready elements.
 Take, for example, the latex draped dress by Houghton, the iridescent gown by Nadia Manjarrez, or the flouncy bubble skirt at Lela Rose.

-As bridal trends take a turn for the dramatic, it’s only natural that sleeves are becoming longer and more voluminous, giving brides an elegant, timeless look.
-Designers like Anne Barge, Honor, and Theia took on the classic silhouette this season.
+As bridal trends take a turn for the dramatic, it’s only natural that sleeves are becoming longer, giving brides an elegant, timeless look.
+Designers like Anne Barge, Honor, Own Studio, and Theia took on the classic silhouette this season.

 A staple of the 1920s, drop waist gowns are making their way into the 2020s, especially in the bridal fashion landscape.
 Brands like Sophie et Voila, Houghton, and Julie Vino are reimagining the lower waist silhouettes through corsets and loose-fitting styles that are anything but passé.